word-fish/wordfish-plugins/README.md

 #### Extract Text (from corpus)
 Should do whatever functions you need to obtain your text, and any additional python modules you need should be defined in the config.json "dependencies" --> "python" section (see below).
-Currently, you should obtain user input interactively, or set as a default argument, and in the future we will implement a way to obtain these values from the user who is generating the application.
+Currently, you should hard code extra variables into the functions themselves (meaning use default arguments) and in the future we will implement a way to obtain these values from the user who is generating the application.
+The minimum that your function must produce is a list of text inputs:

 Your function should prepare either a dictionary (in the case of having a unique ID you want to maintain) or a list (if you don't have unique ids).
 For example, if we are parsing something from pubmed, our script might prepare the following data structure:

-     {
-      "12345":"This is text from article 1 with pubmed id 12345", "12346":"This is text from article 2 with pubmed id 12346", }
+        ["This is text from article 1 with no id.", "This is text from article 2 with no id."]

-In the case that you don't have any unique ids, just put your text objects into a list:

-    ["This is text from article 1 with no id.",
-    "This is text from article 2 with no id."]
+However, if you have unique ids (or other labels associated with your data that would be useful in a s task) then you can use a dictionary, where the unique ID is the key:

+      corpus_input = {
+                     "uid1":{"text":"One fish, two fish."},
+                     "uid2":{"text":"Nerd fish, wordfish."},
+                    }

+and the text should be under a field called "text" in the dictionary associated with the uid.
+Currently, you are not constrained as to the different meta data you can package with your corpus text.
+However, if you have some sort of label to distinguish groups of things (that later will be used in a classification sense) please put these labels in the "labels" field, and give a corresponding list:

+      corpus_input = {
+                     "uid1":{"text":"One fish, two fish.","labels":["counting","poem"]},
+                     "uid2":{"text":"Nerd fish, wordfish.","labels":["poem"]},
+                    }

 The last line of your function should pass either the dictionary or list to the save_sentences function: